 Amazon offers the Pan EU FBA program to place your stock in multiple EU countries.
 This is fantastic for customers as they can receive orders much more quickly in those countries, and it can boost your sales growth in the EU.
 But as with many things, this growth and customer satisfaction comes at a cost.

-By having stock in the EU countries and fulfilment operations, you will need to be VAT registered - a fact Amazon includes (albeit a small mention) in their FAQ.
+By having stock in the EU countries and fulfilment operations, you will need to be VAT registered - a fact Amazon includes in their FAQ.

-Neither Xero nor QuickBooks are designed to handle multi-country VAT returns. the process is complex, requiring specific country tax experts to review and prepare each return (typically in the native language of each country) that complies with the local laws.
+Neither Xero nor QuickBooks are designed to handle multi-country VAT returns.
+The process is complex, requiring specific country tax experts to review and prepare each return that complies with the local laws.

 An approach many early users of Pan EU services are adopting is to account for their Amazon sales in a standard way into their UK company accounting system, and then as each specific country return is calculated, they are adjusting the total UK sales based on the specific country returns and tax rates.